 Remember and bring along your sun cream, even when it’s cloudy you can still burn as the UV rays can still get through.

-I hate eating outside and getting loads of flies, bugs and wasps hanging around me.
+I hate eating outside with loads of flies, bugs and wasps hanging around my food.
 Lighting a citronella candle should help shoo them away while you eat or if you don’t want to have a lit candle around as there are young children there then spray everyone with an insect repellent.

 Having a decent playlist will put everyone in the Summer mood, if you can’t be bothered to make up your own playlist you can download compilations such as Now That’s What I Call A Summer Party to your phone.
 Remember to take some speakers too.